Sprytile/SprytileDocs/docs/tutorial/blender-basics.md

 !!! note "No Middle Mouse Button?"

-	If you do not have a middle mouse button, follow the [instructions in this video](https://www.youtube.com/watch?v=qdqEYfSb6t8) to enable three button mouse emulation, and add holding down the `Alt` key to the following instructions.
+	If you do not have a middle mouse button, follow the [instructions in this video](https://www.youtube.com/watch?v=qdqEYfSb6t8) to enable three button mouse emulation, and hold down the `Alt` key in the following instructions.

 When you want to move around in 3D view, the mouse cursor must start from inside the 3D view before holding down the middle mouse button.
 Releasing the middle mouse button will stop moving the 3D view.

 ### Rotation/Panning

 Hold down the `middle mouse` button and move the mouse around.
 This rotates the view around a focus point.
-The focus point discussed later in the tutorial.
+The focus point will be discussed later in the tutorial.

-### Horizontal/Vertical
+### Horizontal/Vertical Movement

 1. Hold down the `Shift` key
 2. Hold down the `middle mouse` button